 B. Each selected site security plan and procedure should be reviewed with an emphasis on its application to the fuel cycle safeguards physical security inspection program.
 After reviewing the selected documents, the inspector will be able to specifically address its application to the fuel cycle safeguards physical security inspection program.
 The inspector may demonstrate knowledge through discussions, interviews or quizzes.
 These discussion activities should be conducted by the First Line Supervisor or alternatively, by senior inspectors to illustrate recent application of regulatory guidance to the fuel cycle safeguards physical security inspection program.
 Completion of the discussion activities must be documented.

 Qualification Guide 11

 Formal Training

 The standards for each Training Course are provided in the NRC Technical Training Division Course Catalog and will not be duplicated in the Qualification Guide.

+Attachment 1

+Revision History for IMC 1246, Appendix C4